Dev-filip/esteris.eu/README.md

-## Web for my minecraft Esteris.Eu
+## Web for my minecraft server Esteris.EU 🌑

+Created using Html, css.

+# THE WEB IS NOT DONE